What's new

 Hi apollodancer

-Welcome to the site. :plead:
+Welcome to the site. :blush:

 After looking at the description, you've given, the only things that come to mind on shape and filling are either Hamentashen or Trigona Panoramantos (Greek Phyllo Cones).